rubyonracetracks/ror-site-docu/docs/virtualbox.md

 ## What's wrong with using Docker for Windows?
 The Ruby on Racetracks way relies on Bash scripts to start up Docker containers.
 Unfortunately, I was unable to get Bash scripts to work in Windows.
 (The cygwin program didn't work.)

+## Why do you prefer SparkyLinux as the host system containing Docker?
+* SparkyLinux is fast, lightweight, well-polished, well-supported, and user-friendly.
+It’s so fast and lightweight that it even runs quite well on 10-year-old PCs.
+* I use a stable edition of SparkyLinux for maximum stability and minimum maintenance.
+* When Debian first released Debian Stretch as the new Debian Stable, SparkyLinux was the first to provide a new release based on it.

+## Why don’t you use Ubuntu?
+* I tried the Unity interface, and it was unintuitive to me.
+* The Ubuntu base has a high overhead, which means that it requires far more memory, processor speed, and other resources than SparkyLinux Linux and other Debian-based distros that bypass the Ubuntu base.
+This high overhead is especially significant if your computer is more than a few years old, or if you’re relying on a virtual machine.